 A cross connection is any actual or potential connection between the drinking water lines and a potential source of pollution or contamination.
 Backflow is the undesired reverse of the water flow in the drinking water pipes.
 Half of the Country's cross connection incidents involve backflow through unprotected garden hoses.
 Make sure that all outside spigots are protected with a proper vacuum breaker.
 Never submerge a hose in soapy water buckets, pet watering containers, pools, tubs, sinks, drains or chemicals.
-Restaurant and commercial business owners need to make sure that non potable water or chemicals used in their establishments do not enter the potable water system.
-Equipment such as dishwashers, air conditioning systems, fire protection systems, boilers and post mix beverage dispensers all need to have approved backflow prevention devices installed on their water feed lines.
-In addition, outside irrigation systems will require backflow devices and need to be tested every year.
+Restaurant and commercial business owners need to make sure that non-potable water or chemicals used in their establishments do not enter the potable water system.
+Equipment such as dishwashers, air conditioning systems, fire protection systems, boilers and post mix beverage dispensers all need to have approved backflow devices and need to be tested every year.
 For more information on cross connections and backflow contact the Water Department.